Making assumptions is one of the fastest ways that negative beliefs can take over.

 “You are good enough.
 You are my favorite person.
 I believe in you!”

 It’s no cheesier than letting your inner critic in your head tell you that no one likes you or no one cares about you or that you suck.

-When you empower yourself and choose to believe in you, the obstacles and challenges you think are in the way of your success won’t be there anymore.
+When you empower choose to believe in yourself, the obstacles and challenges you think are in the way of your success won’t be there anymore.

-This is the method that’s taught in my new book Be Solid: How To Go Through Hell & Come Out Whole.
+This is the core principle and method taught in my book, Be Solid: How To Go Through Hell & Come Out Whole.

 If you dote on someone and tell them how great they are, how much you appreciate them being in your life, and how you couldn’t live without them, give that to yourself.

-Because it’s all true.
 You can’t live without yourself.
-Give yourself the love that you give away to others.
+Give yourself the Love that you give away to others.

 It’s like Lisa Nichols says, “We show the world how to love us by how we love ourselves.”

-When you love and respect yourself, you show people that you’re worthy of love and respect.
+When you Love and respect yourself, you show people that you’re worthy of love and respect.
 So you end up getting more of that.
 Wayne Dyer says, “If you want people’s approval, stop trying so hard to get it.”

 The big takeaway here is to let go of the need for validation because it’s a recipe for the antithesis: rejection.
 You don’t want rejection, but you’re giving it to yourself by not seeing your own worth.